 Where to eat

-If you are going to spend a full day at the Budapest baths, you will probably be interested in where to eat.
+If you are going to spend a whole day at the Budapest baths, you will probably be interested in where to eat.
 Most of the baths with full day entrance have inside restaurants or cafes with prices somewhat higher than the restaurants in the city center but still quite affordable.

 When to go

-9. Why visit a Spa or spa in Budapest?
+Why visit a Spa in Budapest?

-Finally, if you are wondering why the city of Budapest in particular has so many spas, perhaps the fact that in the city there are more than 100 springs of thermal waters that are used to provide these baths will clarify it for you.
+Finally, if you are wondering why the city of Budapest in particular has so many spas, perhaps the fact that in the city there are more than 100 springs of thermal waters that are used to provide these baths will clarify it to you.

-The tour along the river that bathes the city is also a relaxed and authentic experience in which you can also see the main monuments of the city and learn about its culture with the indications of the guide.
+The tour on the river that bathes the city is also a relaxed and authentic experience in which you can also see the main monuments of the city and learn about its culture with the indications of the guide.
 If you only have one day in Budapest, with the cruise and the visit to the baths you will leave the city with the feeling of having made the most of your time.